Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Less back-tracking to discover where things went wrong, so you can spend more time building features.
 - [x] Allows teams to detect problems early.
 - [ ] Automatically eliminates all integration issues.
-- [x] Stop waiting to find out if your code’s going to work.
+- [x] Stop waiting to find out if your code's going to work.

 _[⬆ Back to Top](#table-of-contents)_